Lincoln and Blackhawk

 Abraham Lincoln and his men were among the 1,500 or so volunteers who had poured into Beardstown for basic military drills.
 These men had answered Gen. John Reynolds' call to drive Black Hawk and his people out of Illinois.
 The military camp was spread out through this part of Beardstown, now known as Schmoldt Park.
 During that brief time of military camp, young boys and old men spent their days keenly watching the citizen soldiers train.
 Young ladies, no doubt, also flirted with the volunteers.
 Lincoln's company and the other mounted units rode north from Beardstown on April 29, 1832.
 They expected a fight, but as it turned out, none of them saw any action.
 They were discharged on May 27 at Ottawa.
 However, Lincoln reenlisted twice, but now as a private.
 He would later comment: "I was out of work...and there being no danger of more fighting, I could do nothing better than enlist again."
 Lincoln's service finally came to an end on July 10.
 He received $110 for his service, plus an enlistment bonus of $14, returning to New Salem in time to wage his first political campaign.

 Location.
 40° 1.282′ N, 90° 25.717′ W. Marker is in Beardstown, Illinois, in Cass County.
 Marker is at the intersection of Sangamon Street and N. Bay Street on Sangamon Street.
+Marker is in Schmoldt Park.
 Touch for map.
-Marker is in Schmoldt Park.
 Marker is in this post office area: Beardstown IL 62618, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Captain Abraham Lincoln (here, next to this marker); Traveling to Beardstown (approx. 0.3 miles away); Lincoln Photograph (approx. 0.4 miles away); Lincoln and the River (approx. 0.4 miles away); Lincoln in Beardstown (approx. 0.4 miles away); Site of Abraham Lincoln's Speech (approx. 0.4 miles away); The Beardstown Women's Club (approx. 0.4 miles away); Lincoln the Candidate (approx. 0.4 miles away).
+Captain Abraham Lincoln (here, next to this marker); Traveling to Beardstown (approx. 0.3 miles away); Lincoln Photograph (approx. 0.4 miles away); Lincoln and the River (approx. 0.4 miles away); Lincoln in Beardstown (approx. 0.4 miles away); Site of Abraham Lincoln's Speech (approx. 0.4 miles away); In Memory of Abraham Lincoln (approx. 0.4 miles away); Lincoln the Candidate (approx. 0.4 miles away).
 Touch for a list and map of all markers in Beardstown.

 Categories. • Wars, US Indian •